 2. Meditation Promotes Relaxation and Calmness In Kids

-The bottom line is, children get stressed just as adults can, and it's important to identify this early-on and intervene.
+Children get stressed just as adults can.
+As beforementioned, it’s important to identify this early-on and intervene.

-There are even apps out there with large libraries of guided meditation sessions to get started.
+There are even apps with large libraries of guided meditation sessions to get started.
 One is called Headspace.
 Some of the themes include calm, focus, kindness and sleep.

 3. Meditation Can Help Kids Manage Their Emotions Better

 In addition to inducing a sense of calm in children, meditation may also help kids understand and control their emotions more effectively.
-Emotional regulation can be difficult for anyone, but the younger your kids are, and the earlier you teach them meditation, the more control they may have over themselves in the long-term.
+Emotional regulation can be difficult for anyone.
+However, the younger your kids are, and the earlier you teach them meditation, the more control they may have over themselves in the long-term.
+Ask yourself;

-In the mere definition of mindfulness, includes the ability to connect to self-awareness, and be more aware of your thoughts, which correlates with being more in charge of your emotions.
+The mere definition of mindfulness, includes the ability to connect to self-awareness, and be more aware of your thoughts.
+In like manner, it makes sense this would correlate with being better in charge of your emotions.

-Meditation does not teach emotional suppression or being isolated, instead kids learn to healthily deal with and recognize turbulent emotions and thoughts.
-This is because breathing techniques and various other mindfulness techniques create a strong sense of self-awareness.
+Meditation does not teach emotional suppression or being isolated.
+On the contrary, kids learn to healthily deal with and recognize turbulent emotions and thoughts.
+This is because breathing techniques and various other mindfulness techniques, create a strong sense of self-awareness.